ka8540/SWEN732-team1/DesignDoc.md

 ### 7. Responsive Design

 - **Description**: Ensures that the application is accessible and user-friendly on various devices, including tablets and smartphones.

+### 8. Product Reviews

+- **Path**: `/product/:id/reviews`
+- **Description**: Integrates product review functionality to provide users with insights from other consumers' experiences.

+### 9. Sort and Filter Options

+- **Description**: Provides users with the ability to sort search results by criteria such as price, relevance, or ratings, and filter results based on factors like brand, price range, or availability.

+### 10. Product Image Display

+- **Description**: Shows images of the searched product to help users identify it visually.

+### 11. Basic User Interface (UI)

+- **Description**: A simple intuitive user interface with essential components such as search bar, product display area, and navigation menu.

+### 12. Currency Conversion

+- **Description**: Incorporates currency conversion functionality to allow users to view prices in their preferred currency.
+This feature can be especially useful for users who shop across different regions or countries.

 ## Architecture and Design